 Saturday 1 June 2024

-The Impact of Digital Tools and Technology on Modern Loyalty Programs
+How Digital Tools and Technology are Reshaping Modern Loyalty Programs

-Social media platforms provide a robust way to connect with customers and amplify loyalty programs.
-A great loyalty program example to be integrated into social media platforms is Air New Zealand's #AirNZShareMe.
-Customers talking about their travel experience whose verbiage includes the designated hashtag on social media earn rewards points and exclusive offers.
-This, of course, does more than increase engagement; it also increases brand visibility and customer loyalty.
+Social media platforms offer a powerful way to connect with customers and amplify loyalty programs.
+Air New Zealand's #AirNZShareMe campaign is a standout example of integrating loyalty programs with social media.
+Customers who share their travel experiences using the hashtag on social media earn reward points and exclusive offers.
+This not only boosts engagement but also increases brand visibility and customer loyalty.

 Strategies for Airlines to Effectively Integrate Digital Tools